Kozea/Radicale/user_documentation.rst

 menu ``File``, ``New``, ``Calendar``.

 A new window opens.
-The calendar ``type`` is ``CalDAV``, and the location is something like ``caldav://localhost:5232/user/calendar``.
+The calendar ``type`` is ``CalDAV``, and the location is something like ``caldav://localhost:5232/user/calendar/``, where you can replace ``user`` and ``calendar`` by some strings of your choice.
+Calendars are automatically created if needed.

 You can fill other attributes like the color and the name, these are only used for Evolution and are not uploaded.

 Click on ``OK``, and your calendar should be ready for use.